kunstmusik/blue-manual/docs/users/gettingStarted/programOptions.md

         to call Csound and no other flags should be added here.

 Freeze Flags
-:   These are the flags for Csound that blue uses when performing
+:   These are the flags for Csound that Blue uses when performing
     SoundObject freezing.
 Defaults are "-Ado" for Mac and "-Wdo" for all other operating systems.
 Users may wish to modify this value if they would their frozen soundObjects to be in a different format, i.e.